imnaiyar/SkyHelper/README.md

 ```
 - Rename `example.env` to `.env` and fill all the required fields and also rename `ex.config.js` to `config.js` and `example.messageData.json` to `messageData.json`.
 - Run ```npm run commands``` to register the slash commands.
-If you want to register the slash commands to a specific field, before running the above command, change this part in [commandsRegister.js](https://github.com/imnaiyar/SkyHelper/blob/main/src/commandsRegister.js)
+If you want to register the slash commands to a specific guild, before running the above command, change this part in [commandsRegister.js](https://github.com/imnaiyar/SkyHelper/blob/main/src/commandsRegister.js)
 ```js
 await rest.put(
 // Routes.applicationGuildCommands(process.env.CLIENT_ID, process.env.GUILD_ID), // If you want the commands to be guild specific